NurayCelik/Predict-Face-Mobile-AI-App/README.md

 ## Train the TensorFlow Lite model
-To train the model, 3 classes were created from photographs of men, women and no human faces.
+To train the model, 3 classes were created from photographs of man, woman and no human faces.
 A total of 4363 images were used in the validation and train folders.

 TensorFlow Lite model toolset for machine learning